johnb30/gdelt_download/README.md

 ###Range:

-The range mode downloads the updates for a range years.
+The range mode downloads the updates for a range of years.

 ####Usage: